AssassinUKG/uGen/Readme.md

   -v, --verbose         print verbose output
 ```

+## Changelog

+07/05/2023 - Added ability to use username of file of usernames

 ## License
 uGen.py name managler is licensed under the MIT License.
 See the LICENSE file for details.